- On Site PD Services

 Differentiated Professional Development: Is modified professional development based on the level of understanding of the learners.

-Enduring Understanding: The important understandings that have lasting value beyond the classroom.
+Enduring Understanding: The important concepts and tenets of knowledge that have lasting value beyond the classroom.

 Entry Points: Possible openings or entrances where curriculum mapping can be integrated into the current structure or processes in a school and/or district.
 This allows it to become part of the system.

 Essential Questions: Over-arching questions that focus based on a key concept, enduring understanding, and/or big idea to prompt inquiry.